 - Getting harder to push?
-Remove the wheels and lubricate.
+Remove the wheels, and lubricate them.
 Summer humidity and moisture from dewy grass can cause corrosion and rusting.

-Are you labeling your 2-cycle fuel-oil mix?
+Are you labeling your 2-cycle fuel/oil mix?
 Good, because it can go bad in as little as 30 days.
-Not if you use TruFuel!
-TruFuel 50:1 and 40:1 premixed 2-cycle fuel will make your summer easier—no mixing, no mess, —and make your string trimmer perform better and last longer.
+Not if you use TruFuel.
+Our 50:1 and 40:1 ready-to-use fuel lasts up to 2 years once opened, plus it will help your string trimmer perform better and last longer.

-For many, September-November means cooler weather and homeowners need to make changes in their landscaping due to the lower temperatures.
+For many, September through November means cooler weather, and homeowners need to make changes in their landscaping due to the lower temperatures.

 Lawn & Garden

-- Reseeding.
-Not happy with the thickness of your lawn?
-It’s time for a trip to the seed & feed store.
+- Reseeding: Not happy with the thickness of your lawn?
+It’s time for a trip to the seed and feed store.